JakeWharton/jakewharton.com/_posts/2019-10-09-r8-optimization-enum-ordinals-and-names.md

 }
 ```

-As this is the only usage of `greetingType` in our whole application, R8 inlines the method.
+As this is the only usage of `type` in our whole application, R8 inlines the method.

 ```
 [000b60] Greeter.main:([Ljava/lang/String;)V